smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 #### Determining Vehicle Type Info

 1. The developer will receive vehicle type information from either the protocol `StartServiceACK` or from the `RegisterAppInterfaceResponse`.
 The information is then sent to the `SDLManagerDelegate` / `SdlManagerListener` for the developer to handle.
 2. If the `StartServiceACK` comes in with vehicle data, the below method will be called with the vehicle type information.
 If the developer responds `true`, the session continues, if `false`, the session ends with an `EndService` sent by the library.
-When the `RegisterAppInterfaceResponse` happens, if the above method will not be called a second time.
+When the `RegisterAppInterfaceResponse` happens, the below method will not be called a second time.
-3. If the `StartServiceACK` doesn’t have the vehicle data, when the `RegisterAppInterfaceResponse` comes in, this methods will be called.
+3. If the `StartServiceACK` doesn’t have the vehicle data, when the `RegisterAppInterfaceResponse` comes in, this method will be called.
 If the developer responds with `false`, the library will send an `UnregisterAppInterface` request.

 In JavaScript Suite App Library:
 ```javascript